Keyboard shortcuts

 • Player.java – represents a player and their scores.

-• ScoreUtils.java – helper methods with bugs (logic + bad arguments).
+• ScoreUtils.java – helper methods.

 1. Setup the files